 Licence Review and Approval

-Once the applicant has satisfied all the requirements for licensing, the Registrar will review and give approval for the P.Eng. licence to be granted.
-After their P.Eng. licensing and annual fees are paid and processed, the applicant is licensed as a professional engineer.
+Once the applicant has satisfied all licensing requirements, the Registrar will review and approve granting a P.Eng. licence.
+After licensing and annual fees are paid, the applicant is licensed as a professional engineer.

 Resources